01 of 08

 Before running your trains, you need to be familiar with your power pack's short circuit protection.
 You need to know how it indicates that a short circuit condition exists.
 If your power pack has a circuit breaker, you need to consult your train set's instructions on how to reset it.
 Power packs that emit sounds reset themselves as soon as the short circuit is cleared.
-In the photo, the red button on the Kato power pack resets its circuit breaker.Continue to 8 of 8 below.
+The red button on a Kato power pack resets its circuit breaker.Continue to 8 of 8 below.

 08 of 08